marioortizmanero/nullderef.com/content/blog/draft-aroa/index.md

       alt: "Test file 2"
 %}

-My therapists always asked me for rituals to remember her.
-Going to a techno club in her memory is probably my favorite, and luckily, I live in Germany.
+I was asked in therapy what rituals help me remember her.
+Going to a techno club in her memory is probably my favorite.
 Here are three playlists that define her best; you can leave one playing in the background for a full immersion while reading:

 TODO: make backups of these playlists as a simple list of song - author in this post